Skip to main content

 Circular badge logo with a yellow border featuring a colorful umbrella above the words ‘Sidewalk Vending LA County’ in blue and green text, accompanied by a red sticker-shaped label reading ‘Department of Economic Opportunity, County of Los Angeles.

-Per the Sidewalk Vending Ordinance, which became effective on August 5th, all sidewalk vendors – both stationary and roaming – are required to register with DEO for a Sidewalk Vending Registration Certificate, which allows you to operate in the unincorporated areas of LA County.
+Per the Sidewalk Vending Ordinance, which became effective on August 5th, 2024, all sidewalk vendors – both stationary and roaming – are required to register with DEO for a Sidewalk Vending Registration Certificate, which allows vendors to operate in the unincorporated areas of LA County.

 GET STARTED

-The Sidewalk Vending Registration Certificate (SVRC) is for sidewalk vending businesses in unincorporated areas of Los Angeles County.
-If you are operating outside of LA County’s unincorporated area, check LA City’s Sidewalk Vending Program or your local city’s rules and regulations.
-DEO is also here to support sidewalk vending businesses, countywide, with information and referrals to your relevant jurisdiction or permitting agency as well as access to business resources through our Office of Small Business and partners.
+The Sidewalk Vending Registration Certificate (SVRC) is intended for sidewalk vending businesses operating in the unincorporated areas of Los Angeles County.
+For operations outside of LA County’s unincorporated areas, refer to the LA City Sidewalk Vending Program or the applicable local city’s rules and regulations.
+DEO also supports sidewalk vending businesses countywide by providing information and referrals to the appropriate jurisdiction or permitting agency, as well as access to business resources through the Office of Small Business and its partners.

 Check Your Location